Winchester Garden Sheds

-In the news, certainly in London the use of garden sheds for accommodation is quite common and many potential landlords (or shed lords) are risking the wrath of the local council by actually advertising – rooms to let in sheds – surely these must be off their rocker if they think they can use their sheds like this and actually make the council aware of this.
+In the news, certainly in London the use of garden sheds and workshops for accommodation is quite common and many potential landlords (or shed lords) are risking the wrath of the local council by actually advertising – rooms to let in sheds – surely these must be off their rocker if they think they can use their sheds like this and actually make the council aware of this.
 One recent case was an Hungarian chap, Greg Farkas, who had more than 20 enquiries for his best sheds which he bought for £800 each.
 He withdrew the advert when he realised he needed planning permission to use a garden shed for living accommodation.
 Whether he did rent out the shed to anybody is not clear.

 Over in Australia there is a similar trend where the garden shed is brought into play as it emerges that a family has been using a shed to live in Adelaide for over 3 years.
 Jonathan Curtin, who was suffering from depression and probably not helped by the state of the world, have been living in a Winchester timber shed along with his wife and children.
 After being declared unfit for work and getting into debt he took up residence in the garden shed to keep a roof over his head.